7-minute read

 The ability to adapt to change has become a standing expectation of employees among companies of all sizes, and we’re starting to see this trend reflected in company values, mission statements, and cultural goals.
 Terms like “flexible,” “agile,” and “learning/growth mindset” are popping up in the language organizations use to talk about themselves at the highest level.

 To put it another way, companies are going beyond simply “making peace with change.”
-Today they’re proactively re-tuning themselves to be able to adapt more quickly and easily to whatever disruptions—positive and negative, major and minor—may lie ahead.
+Today they’re working with change management consulting resources to proactively re-tune themselves and improve their ability to adapt to whatever disruptions—positive and negative, major and minor—may lie ahead.

 4. Humanizing change